janluke/cloup/README.rst

 - organize the subcommands of a ``MultiCommand`` in multiple **help sections**.

-These features are implemented in three **mixins** following the same pattern of click-contrib extensions.
+These features are implemented in three "mixins" following the same pattern of click-contrib extensions (`cooperative multiple inheritance <https://medium.com/swlh/cooperative-multiple-inheritance-paradigm-in-python-f048b7ecdb29>`_).
 For ease of use, Cloup also provides:

-- its own versions of Click commands, obtained by mixing Click classes with the mixins mentioned above;
+- its own versions of Click commands classes, obtained by mixing Click classes with the above mentioned mixins;
-- its own versions of Click decorators, for creating such commands.
+- its own versions of Click command decorators, for creating such commands.

 .. if-doc-stop-here